mvolkmann/blog/src/webassembly.md

 There are two primary reasons to run WASM code in a web browser.
-The first is that it typically executes much faster than equivalent code written in JavaScript.
+The first is that it typically executes much faster than equivalent code written in JavaScript, bringing near native performance to the web.
 The second is that it enables writing some of the code in any language that can be compiled to WASM as an alternative to JavaScript.

 There are also two primary reasons to run WASM code outside a web browser.
 The first is that it enables targeting any platform that supports WASM.
-This is similar to the rationale for using Java, whose virtual machine is supported by many platforms.
+This is similar to the rationale for using Jav, whose virtual machine is supported by many platforms.
 The second is that it is secure by default.
 WASM code does not have access to the environment,